PrestaShop/PrestaShop/README.md

 Contributing
 --------

+PrestaShop is an Open Source project, and it wouldn't be possible without the help of the [hundreds of contributors][21], who submitted improvements and bugfixes over the years.
+Thank you all!

 If you want to contribute code to PrestaShop, read the [CONTRIBUTING.md][7] file in this repository or read the [tutorials about contribution][8] on the documentation site.

 Current [Travis](https://travis-ci.org/) status: [![Travis](https://travis-ci.org/PrestaShop/PrestaShop.svg?branch=1.6)](https://travis-ci.org/PrestaShop/PrestaShop) (The Unit Tests are being implemented, so the status might be broken).